sirupsen/dotfiles/README.md

 # Sirupsen's Dotfiles

 Dotfiles I have used and tweaked for the past couple of years.
+They're simple and optimized for a 13" laptop.

 # Packages